The Lexington Mine

 June 2017: GOM receives mine permits for Lexington and Greenwood process plant operations.

 Permits allow for de-watering and material extraction of Lexington mine and operating of Greenwood mill to process material from Lexington mine.

 The 100% owned Lexington-Grenoble Deposit was developed as an underground copper-gold mine by Merit Mining Corp and saw a short period of production in 2008 by Merit Mining Corp., after which it ceased operation due to lack of funding indirectly related to the 2008 market crash.
 It has been kept on care and maintenance.

 A total of 54,237 tonnes of ore were mined from the underground Lexington-Grenoble Mine by Merit Mining Corp. from April to December 2008 and processed through the Greenwood gravity-flotation plant, producing 5,486 ounces gold, 3,247 ounces silver and 860,259 pounds of copper.
-Only a portion of the Lexington-Grenoble Deposit was mined in that episode.
+Only a small portion of the Lexington-Grenoble Deposit was mined in that episode.